 Babe Ruth was a big man.
 When the average Joe stood 5' 8", Ruth stood 6' 2" and weighed 215 pounds.
 When you consider that Reggie Jackson could hit a ball a country mile at 6'0" and 195 pounds—not as big as Ruth—it makes you realize that Ruth was exceptionally large for his time.

 But besides hitting for power, he also had a .342 lifetime batting average.
 Ruth made contact with power, and often.
 A case can be made that his bat swing was genius.
 He said he patterned his swing after Shoeless Joe Jackson.

 We have film of Babe Ruth, much of it towards the end of his career.
 He was overweight.
 But so was Tony Gwynn at the end of his career, and he won a batting title.
-However, through most of his career, Ruth was fit, fast, and athletic until the 1924 season.
-He had to get fit again, which carried him through the end of the decade and ultimately to attain the most successful stats ever seen on the diamond.
+However, throughout most of his career, Ruth was fit, fast, and athletic until the 1924 season.
+He had to get fit again, which carried him through the end of the decade and ultimately helped him put up the most successful stats ever seen on the diamond.
 He had two 20-game seasons as a pitcher prior to his conversion to the outfield.
 He had it all.

-Throat cancer would claim him August 16, 1948, but he died a hero to many—one of the greatest athletes who ever lived.
+Throat cancer would claim him on August 16, 1948, but he died a hero to many—one of the greatest athletes who ever lived.

 Babe Ruth Swing Analysis